AxisCommunications/acap-native-sdk-examples/recording-playback/README.md

 are written.
 This is useful for applications that need to process recordings, for example, for uploading to a cloud service.

-A recording is logically organized into spans and segments:
+A recording represents continuously captured media stored on an edge storage device.
+It is logically organized into spans and segments:

-- A span is a logical grouping of recording segments with a duration defined by the `spanDuration` property in the recording group configuration.
+- A span is a logical grouping of recording segments with a target duration defined by the `spanDuration` property in the recording group configuration.

 - A segment is an individual recording file within a span with a duration